Toastaspiring/ROFL-X/README.md

 is intelligible to whoever picks it up next (or to me, in six months, with no session memory).

-> Goal as the user phrased it: *"a true parser of EVERY packet of a
+> "a true parser of EVERY packet of a
-> rofl"*, and ultimately *"to literally read my rofl"*.
+> rofl"

 ---